 - Played straight when a crippled Harding gives his gas mask to a girl whom he'd just dropped gas bombs on.

-- Leave Behind a Pistol: Cabal leaves his service revolver to a stricken friend who is mortally wounded and stuck in a field of poison gas.
+- Leave Behind a Pistol: Cabal leaves his service revolver to a stricken pilot that he shot down who is mortally wounded and stuck in a field of poison gas.

 - Lost Technology: Almost everything during the war.
 There are no spare parts to repair machines and oil is extremely rare.